-- (1) Preference shall be given to Enrolled Tribal Members. - (2) Tribal Commissioners must pass the scrutiny of a background check pursuant to 4.11.5 below. - (3) Tribal Commissioners shall have expertise, experience, education or a combination thereof in the following areas: finance, management, legal, business, governmental regulation, and Tribal policy and law. - (4) Tribal Commissioners shall be at least twenty-five (25) years of age. - 4.11.4 Date of Appointment The Tribal Council shall appoint Tribal Commissioners at the General Council Meeting in the first week of each July. - 4.11.5 Background Check Prior to the time that any Tribal Commission member takes office on the Tribal Commission, the Tribe shall perform or arrange to have performed a comprehensive background check on each prospective member.
-No Person shall serve as a Commissioner if:
+- (1) Must be an Enrolled Tribal Member. - (2) Tribal Commissioners must pass the scrutiny of a background check pursuant to 4.11.5 below. - (3) Tribal Commissioners shall have expertise, experience, education or a combination thereof in the following areas: finance, management, legal, business, governmental regulations, and Tribal policy and law. - (4) Tribal Commissioners shall be at least twenty-five (25) years of age. - 4.11.4 Date of Appointment The Tribal Council shall appoint Tribal Commissioners at the General Council Meeting in the first week of each July. - 4.11.5 Background Check Prior to the time that any Tribal Commission member takes office on the Tribal Commission, the Tribe shall perform or arrange to have performed a comprehensive background check on each prospective member.
+No person shall serve as a Commissioner if: - (1) Their prior activities, criminal record, if any, or reputation, habits or associations: - (i) Pose a threat to the public interest; or - (ii) Threaten the effective regulation and control of Gaming; or - (iii) Enhance the dangers if unsuitable, unfair, or illegal practices, methods, or activities in the conduct of Gaming; or - (2) They have been convicted of or entered a plea of nolo contendere to a felony of any jurisdiction or to a misdemeanor involving dishonesty or moral turpitude in any jurisdiction; or

-- (1) His/Her prior activities, criminal record, if any, or reputation, habits or associations: - (i) Pose a threat to the public interest; or - (ii) Threaten the effective regulation and control of Gaming; or - (iii) Enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of Gaming; or - (2) He/She has been convicted of or entered a plea of nolo contendere to a felony of any jurisdiction or to a misdemeanor involving dishonesty or moral turpitude in any jurisdiction; or - (3) He/She has a direct monetary or financial interest in the conduct of any Gaming Enterprise or is in privity with a Management Contractor; or - (4) He/She is presently a member of the Tribal Council. - 4.12 Term of Office The first Tribal Commission shall be appointed as follows: the Chairman shall be appointed for three (3) years; two (2) Commissioners appointed for two (2) years; and two (2) Commissioners appointed for one (1) year.
-Upon the expiration of the first terms, each Commissioner thereafter shall be appointed for three (3) year staggered terms. - 4.13 Ex-Officio Members At the direction of the Tribal Council, any member of the Tribal Council, Tribal or Bureau of Indian Affairs employee, or any other Person may be designated to Participate, without vote, in Tribal Commission meetings.
+- (3) They have a direct monetary or financial interest in the conduct of any Gaming Enterprise or is in privity with a Management Contractor; or - (4) They are presently a member of the Tribal Council. - 4.12 Term of Office The first Tribal Commission shall be appointed as follows: the Chairman shall be appointed for three (3) years; two (2) Commissioners appointed for two (2) years, and two (2) Commissioners appointed for one (1) year.
+Upon the expiration of the first terms, each Commissioner thereafter shall be appointed for five (5) year staggered terms. - 4.13 Ex-Officio Members At the direction of the Tribal Council, any member of the Tribal Council, Tribal or Bureau of Indian Affairs employee, or any other Person may be designated to participate, without vote, in Tribal Commission meetings.